 Some of Humana’s plans do not include dental services, so it’s important to read its explanations of coverage for each.
 We did go through several “Explanation of Benefits” documents and felt the information regarding dental coverage was clearly outlined.

-Humana plans have a maximum dental benefit of $2,000 per year, which is one of the highest maximums.
+Humana plans have a maximum dental benefit of $1,000 to $2,000 per year, which is one of the highest maximums.
 There were plans that included dental services (such as Humana’s Gold Plus HMO) that were available at a $0 monthly premium.
-The only PPO plan we were offered that included dental was the Humana Honor Plan, which also had a $0 monthly premium.
+Some PPO plans didn't have dental.
+However, we were offered some that included dental.
+One of those was the Humana Honor Plan, which also had a $0 monthly premium.
 Although this plan is specifically geared to work with Veterans Administration (VA) benefits, anyone enrolled in Medicare can qualify for the plan based on geographic region.

 Aetna: Best Overall, Runner-Up